Flying in comfort: What to pack and wear

 Dressing the part for flying in comfort

 Wear comfortable footwear.
-Same goes for footwear.
+Same goes for travel footwear.
 Slip-on shoes are dandy for getting through security or leaning over to free your feet easily during the flight without shoving your face into your neighbor’s lap.
 Forget heels or awkward- fitting shoes.
 Low heels make transitions between flights or to and from the airport much more comfortable, too, especially if you have to run – we have in fact caught flights we perhaps should not have because we were able to move very quickly between gates.

 Pack a smile.
 No, really.